Articles Library Employee evaluation performance review

 KPIFormulaTarget

-Cost Per EvaluationTotal administrative, technology, and manager time cost ÷ completed evaluationsDeclining year-over-year as automation increases
+Cost Per EvaluationTotal administrative, technology, and manager time cost ÷ completed evaluationsShowing commitment and increasing goal completion rate

 Performance-Linked Compensation AccuracyCorrect merit calculations ÷ total merit calculationsNear 100%; errors generate payroll compliance risk